Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: The time discretization method

+It is worth noting that source terms independent of the state variables, i.e. those associated with vent modeling, are integrated using the explicit Butcher tableau.
+The solution update then reads

 In this work, we focus on three-stage ($s = 3$) second-order IMEX methods.
-Higher order IMEX methods can be found, e.g., in \cite{orlando:2024b, orlando:2025}.
-We provide now an overview of the characteristic of the proposed IMEX scheme.
+Higher-order IMEX methods can be found, e.g., in~\cite{orlando:2025a, orlando:2025b}.
+We now provide an overview of the characteristic of the proposed IMEX scheme.
+The main novelty of this work, as will become clear later, is that some of the coefficients are determined by taking the spatial discretization into account, rather than being treated as if one were solving a semi-discrete system of ordinary differential equations (ODEs), as in the classical MOL framework.
+This approach also incorporates a novel notion of stability, namely the space-time \texttt{L}-stability, which will be introduced in Section~\ref{ssec:staggered_von_Neumann_et_al}.